-The minimum age to become a member of Scotwest is 18 years.
-If you are aged 16-17 years, you can join as a Young Member and will be transferred to full membership upon reaching 18 years.
-Young Members can take advantage of our savings products.
-Upon reaching 18 years, Young Members can apply to use our loans and mortgage products.
+The minimum age to become a member of Scotwest is 16 years.
+Upon reaching 18 years, Members can apply to use our loans and mortgage products.
 Under current legislation, members have the right to cancel their membership with Scotwest, without penalty within fourteen days of their membership application being processed.
 However, membership of Scotwest is voluntary and your account can be closed at any time, providing no debts are outstanding.
 To cancel your membership, please contact the Scotwest office.

 Members agree to be sent information about Scotwest Credit Union, its products and services, promotions and developments as well as account statements.
 Scotwest Credit Union is committed to the provision of service of the highest quality to its members.
 In the event however, that a member is dissatisfied with any aspect of this service, Scotwest will endeavour to resolve any complaint as effectively and efficiently as possible.
 Members will be issued with further information after joining.
 In addition, if we have been unable to resolve your complaint within eight weeks, or you are not satisfied with our response, you can refer this matter to the Financial Ombudsman Service.
 This organisation has been set up by law to help settle individual disputes between consumers and financial firms.
 Scotwest Credit Union is covered by the Financial Services Compensation Scheme.
 This scheme provides a safety net if a Bank, Building Society or Credit Union should fail.
 Further information on the scheme will be issued after joining.
 Please note that all calls to our Member Enquiry Line may be monitored and/or recorded in order to maintain and improve our service.